What Are Safe Radon Levels in Canadian Homes?

 When Should You Remediate?

 If radon levels exceed 200 Bq/m³, mitigation is recommended.
 Professionals use methods like sub-slab depressurization to effectively lower levels.
 Costs for mitigation systems typically range from $1,500 to $3,000, depending on your home’s size and layout.
+Learn more about radon mitigation here.

 Takeaway